ayrna/orca/doc/orca-tutorial-2.md

 This way of adjusting the parameters is not fair, as we can be overfitting the specific test set.
 The decision of the optimal parameters should be taken without checking test results.
 This can be done by using nested crossvalidation.

+---

-***Exercise*** : complete the code of the script ([crossvalide.m](tutorial/scripts/crossvalide.m)) for automatising hyper-parameter selection in this problem.
+***Exercise 3*** : complete the code of the script ([crossvalide.m](tutorial/scripts/crossvalide.m)) for automatising hyper-parameter selection in this problem.
 The idea is to have a function like this:
 ``` MATLAB
 >> param = crossvalide(algorithmObj,train,5);
 >> param